 Impatience is the thing that makes you discouraged and impatience is your biggest enemy.
 One last thought . . . educational TV shows and YouTube videos can offer a lot of value, but they can also trigger disappointment and discouragement for exactly the reasons you mentioned.
 Always remember that what you see on a screen (and especially TV screens) is largely fantasy.
 The process being shown has been sped up perhaps 10 times by editing, and it’s also made to look more beautiful and interesting with clever camera angles and artificial drama added.
 I find it fascinating (and somewhat grieving) that there are hundreds of thousands of people in the world who would much rather watch light rays come out of a box portraying something like woodworking, than actually getting right down to the struggle and joy themselves.

 I’ve created hundreds of how-to woodworking articles for this website.
 Simply type “woodworking” into the magnifying glass at the top right of this page and you’ll find them.
-Learning from the experiences of others is an excellent way to make your learn phase as short and efficient as possible.
+Learning from the experiences of others is an excellent way to make your learning phase as short and efficient as possible.
 Just remember that you need to be prepared to struggle, and to ignore the clock and any expectations you might have for yourself based on what you see in others.

 Click here to learn five deep and useful woodworking tricks.
-These are things I’ve learned over the decades that they’ll help any beginner a lot.
+These are things I’ve learned over the decades and they’ll help any beginner a lot.
 I expect at least some of these will be brand new to you.